 That’s why some people are turning to crowdfunding sites to raise money to pay for their medical expenses.
 It involves seeking donations from family, friends, and others through online campaigns.
 People use crowdfunding websites to raise money for creative projects, new businesses, and healthcare costs.

 Out-of-pocket medical expenses account for the bulk of the crowdfunding requests, but people also seek money to cover transportation, child care, and lost wages.

 In a 2016 study, published in the journal Social Science & Medicine, University of Washington Bothell (UWB), researchers found similar success rates on GoFundMe.
-On average, 200 campaigns brought in only 40 percent of their funding goals.
+On average, 200 campaigns brought in about 40% of their funding goals.

 Crowdfunding seems like the epitome of the free market system touted by many politicians.
-But the UWB researchers found that medical crowdfunding may simply be a symptom of inequalities in health insurance coverage in the United States.
+However, it may also be a symptom of inequalities in health insurance coverage in the United States.

 For example, people who are white represented more than